lucasserban/PyChat/README.md

 Customize: Visit "My Account" to upload a profile picture and set a bio.

+## ✊ Difficulties

+- We had problems with the repository on github because the timeline of the commits was wrong and we had a lot of conflicts that needed to be resolved.
+And we needed to group more smaller commits into larger ones.

+- Another problem that we have faced is that we needed to use js in order to create a dynamic web application and none of us had previous experience with the language.

+- We also had problems when it came to the interaction between the python server and SQLite database system.

 ## 🤝 Contributers

 - Neacsa Leonard 325CA
+    - I reordered most of the commits and grouped them.
+I implemented a part of the functionality like the friend system and the react system.

 - Tene Gabriel-Victor 325CA
+    - The functionalities that I have done to the project are the following: created the user profile pages UI and functionality and the direct messaging system.

 - Serban Lucas-Nicolae 325CA
+    - The functionalities that I have done to the project are the following: created the Global UI and functionality, the edit/delete feature of the messages and styling of the web application.